p3k4/playground/README.md

 # playground
-This repo is for tracking my progress in learning Python.
+This repo is for tracking my progress in learning, doing Python at the moment.
 It's open for everyone, and I appriciate you reading my log-file with a sense of humor.
 Some nights I may even have a drink or two, and keep logging either way.
 For you Brits, the code is commented in Norwegian, so you should already know python to keep track.